ibm-cloud-docs/secure-infrastructure-vpc/overview.md

 Three deployable architectures are included: VPC landing zone, VSI on VPC landing zone, and Red Hat OpenShift Container Platform on VPC landing zone.
 You can use the deployable architectures to create a secure and customizable [Virtual Private Cloud](#x4585403){: term} (VPC) environment.

 The deployable architectures can help you meet the requirements and follow the best practices of {{site.data.keyword.cloud_notm}} Framework for Financial Services.
 For more information, see [Getting started with {{site.data.keyword.cloud_notm}} for Financial Services](/docs/framework-financial-services).
-For more about deployable architectures, read about [infrastructure architectures](/docs/overview?topic=overview-secure-enterprise#define-architecture) in "Running secure enterprise workloads on {{site.data.keyword.cloud_notm}}".
+For more information about deployable architectures, read about [infrastructure architectures](/docs/overview?topic=overview-secure-enterprise#define-architecture) in "Running secure enterprise workloads on {{site.data.keyword.cloud_notm}}".

 ## VPC landing zone
 {: #overview-vpc}